Are you interested in becoming a foster carer? We’ll be with you every step of the way.

-Our training, assessment and accreditation process takes between 3-6 months, and is based on a therapeutic care model.
-All adult members of your household must be trained and accredited, so you can provide the best support for a child or young person entering your care.
+Our training, assessment and accreditation process takes between 3-6 months, and is based on a therapeutic care model, so you can provide the best support for a child or young person entering your care.
 This is critically important, given our commitment to child safety.

 Step 1: Get in touch!

 The very first step is to get in touch with us.
 You can do this by completing our short enquiry form or call us on 1300 791 677 to discuss what's involved.

 During our first conversation, we explain the foster care system.
 It’s your first opportunity to ask us anything about foster care, including the process to become a carer and what to expect when fostering children.
 If you decide to proceed following this conversation, we’ll arrange a time to come to your house to talk in person.
 We’ll also email you a Welcome to Foster Care information pack, which explains foster care in more detail.

 Someone from our team will visit you in your home.
 This is another opportunity to ask us about foster care, particularly about anything from the Welcome to Foster Care information pack.
 It’s also our chance to get to know you a bit better, and learn about your motivations for wanting to be a foster carer.
 If you’re keen to move to the next step and we think you are ready, we go through the mandatory application forms (such as Police and Working With Children Checks) and invite you to training.